idaholab/Saleae_Output_Parser/README.md

 Special Features:
 * Output CAN messages by ID and data
-* Convert SPI flash chip read sessions into SRecords*
+* Convert SPI flash chip read sessions into SRecord or Raw Binary Files*
 * Filter by I2C address

 *\* if device is supported*